osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 # v1.4 (may/june)

 ## (dp-service #67) misc ingestion service features
-* store providerId/requestId from ingestion request in time series buckets
 * handling for unary ingestion rpc (only streaming is currently implemented)
 * should we use an enum for requestStatus to constrain the values?